mahmoodlab/TITAN/README.md

     slide_embedding = model.encode_slide_from_patch_features(features, coords, patch_size_lv0)
 ```

+**Note**: while the original TITAN model arechitecture also includes a multimodal decoder trained with the captioning loss of CoCa, as additional precaution to ensure that no proprietary data or Protected Health Information (PHI) is leaked untentionally, we have _removed_ the weights for the decoder from the publicly released TITAN weights.
+The weights for the text encoder and the vision encoder are intact and therefore the results on all key tasks presented in the paper are not affected.
+The ability of TITAN to serve as a general purpose encoder for both histopathology images and pathology-related text also remains unaffected.

 ## Demo of specific use cases

 We provide a set of demo notebooks to showcase the capabilities of TITAN.
 The notebooks include: